LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Geometric representation theorem

 \section{Geometric representation theorem}

-In this section we prove the {\it \GRT} for double pseudoline arrangements announced in the introduction: any arrangement of double pseudolines is isomorphic to the dual arrangement of a configuration of convex bodies.
-The main idea of the proof is to show that the property {\it to be the dual arrangement of a configuration of convex bodies}, defined on the set of arrangements of double pseudolines, is stable under mutations.
-The main ingredients of the proof are \begin{enumerate} \item the connectedness of mutation graphs; \item the coding of the isomorphism class of an arrangement of \oriented\ double pseudolines by its family of {\it node cycles}; \item a factorization of the duality transform under the equivalence relation ``to have the same isomorphism class of arrangement of bitangents''; such an equivalence class will be termed a {\it raiponce}; \item the existence of a \gpp\ extension for any arrangement of pseudolines~\cite{gpwz-atp-94}. \end{enumerate}
+In this section we prove the {\it Geometric Representation Theorem} for double pseudoline arrangements announced in the introduction: any arrangement of double pseudolines is isomorphic to the dual arrangement of a configuration of convex bodies.
+The main idea of the proof is to show that the property on the set of arrangements of double pseudolines of being {\it the dual arrangement of a configuration of convex bodies}, is stable under mutations.
+The main ingredients of the proof are \begin{enumerate} \item the connectedness of mutation graphs; \item the coding of the isomorphism class of an indexed arrangement of oriented double pseudolines by its family of {\it node cycles}; \item the {\it raiponces}: we name thus the (appropriately) indexed arrangements of bitangents of indexed configurations of oriented convex bodies; \item the existence of a projective plane extension for any arrangement of pseudolines~\cite{gpwz-atp-94}. \end{enumerate}